Self-Hosted Deployment Guide¶

 variables.tf |

-Input variables for AWS region, networking, tenant bootstrap, GitHub App values, LLM settings, ECS sizing, data volumes, and autoscaling. |
+Inputs for AWS, networking, HTTPS, tenant initialization, GitHub App authentication, licensing, LLM settings, ECS sizing, storage, service overrides, and autoscaling. |

 terraform.tfvars.example |